 Grade 12 students require one Grade 12 English credit to graduate.
 However, it is recommended that students enroll in two English courses, taking English Comprehensive as top priority in the first semester whenever possible.
 Please note, some university programs require two English courses for entry.

-GRADE 12 ENGC3S, ENGT3S, or ENGL3S is a pre requisite for any of the following grade 12 English courses.:
+ENGC3S, ENGT3S, or ENGL3S is a pre-requisite for all grade 12 Englishcourses:

 ENGLISH LANGUAGE ARTS COMPREHENSIVE FOCUS (ENGC4S)\